WulfgarW/homeassistant-pycupra/README.md

 * **custom_components.pycupra.XYZ** Sets debug level for individual entity types in the custom component.

 ## Further help or contributions
-For questions, further help or contributions you can join the (Skoda Connect) Discord server at https://discord.gg/826X9jEtCh
+For questions, further help or contributions you can join the (V.A.G.
+Connected Cars) Discord server at https://discord.gg/826X9jEtCh